-Superintendents - Brad & Jeanette Shields DECLARATIONS DUE JUNE15 ENTRIES CLOSE JULY 1
+Superintendents - Brad & Jeanette Shields DECLARATIONS DUE JUNE 15 ENTRIES CLOSE JULY 1 All pens are to be cleaned at the end of the Fair.

 - 1 Exhibitor is limited to 10 exhibits per class.
 A white 4-H exhibit entry tag must be filled out for each exhibit and attached to the cage. - 2 Each exhibitor must show their own poultry in all classes or have prior consent from the department Superintendent.
-Exhibitors are to show their own animal in showmanship classes. - 3 Poultry must be owned by June 1. - Judging on all classes except market and egg classes will be done on basis of exhibition and production qualities.
+Exhibitors are to show their own animal in showmanship classes. - 3 Poultry must be owned by June 1. - 4 Judging on all classes except market and egg classes will be done on basis of exhibition and production qualities.
 Members exhibiting well- developed birds of production qualities will be credited for it even if they vary slightly from standard of perfection.
-Particular emphasis will be given to meat qualities in the turkey class and capons. - 5 DISQUALIFICATIONS WILL BAR COMPETITION. - 6 Market classes judged on meat qualities only. - 7 All poultry will be assigned a pen by superintendent according to class. - All Poultry exhibitors must submit the type, age and number of poultry that they will be bringing to the Labette County Fair to the Superintendent by June 15, 2023. - 9 Only healthy fowl are to be exhibited, those fowl that show evidence of disease can be sent home by the superintendent or vet inspection staff.
+Particular emphasis will be given to meat qualities in the turkey class and capons. - 5 DISQUALIFICATIONS WILL BAR COMPETITION. - 6 Market classes judged on meat qualities only. - 7 All poultry will be assigned a pen by superintendent according to class. - 8 All Poultry exhibitors must submit the type, age and number of poultry that they will be bringing to the Labette County Fair to the Superintendent by June 15, 2023. - 9 Only healthy fowl are to be exhibited, those fowl that show evidence of disease can be sent home by the superintendent or vet inspection staff